ahmed-n-abdeltwab/blog/_posts/2025-12-04-backend-engineering-fundamentals-complete.md

 2. **Authentication**: Verifies the server's identity to prevent impersonation
 3. **Integrity**: Ensures data hasn't been tampered with during transmission

 Think of [TLS](#tls-ssl-security) as a digital lock that protects your data as it travels across the internet.
-When you see "https://" in a URL, that's HTTP running over [TLS](#tls-ssl-security), ensuring your online banking, shopping, and private communications stay secure.
+When you see `https://` in a URL, that's HTTP running over [TLS](#tls-ssl-security), ensuring your online banking, shopping, and private communications stay secure.

 **The Encryption Dance: Symmetric vs Asymmetric**

 [TLS](#tls-ssl-security) cleverly combines two types of encryption, each with different strengths:

 **Symmetric Encryption** uses the same key for both encryption and decryption.
 It's like a locked box where the same key locks and unlocks it.
-Algorithms like AES (Advanced Encryption Standard) and ChaCha20 are incredibly fast, making them perfect for encrypting large amounts of data like web pages or file transfers.
+Algorithms like [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (Advanced Encryption Standard) and [ChaCha20](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) are incredibly fast, making them perfect for encrypting large amounts of data like web pages or file transfers.

 The challenge?
 Both parties need the same key, but how do you share it securely without someone intercepting it?